halilozel1903/SwingExamples/ReadMe.txt

-This repository contains basic examples made with java swing applications.
+This repository contains basic examples made with Java Swing applications.